-Make sure you do not overlook hidden treasures.
-While you may not score a first edition Hemingway or antique emerald brooch, certain items may be more valuable than you think.
+Go over your items with a fine tooth comb before your start pricing.
+Who knows, you might find hidden treasures.
+While you may not score a first edition Hemingway or antique emerald brooch, certain pieces may be more valuable than you think.
 Anything from old toys to costume jewelry can fetch handsome prices from the right collector.
 Put these items aside and do your research before tossing them in with your garage sale castaways.

 Develop a Pricing Strategy

 Now that you have culled through everything you must decide on fair market garage sale pricing.
 If your starting prices are too high, you might discourage buyers.
 Check out pricing at garage sales in your area.
 Go to local thrift stores and see what they charge for similar items.